 No Smoking Day

-No Smoking Day is taking place on Wednesday 12 March this year!
-We'll be asking people to join in our campaign and showcasing the benefits that can be gained by quitting smoking to staff, communities and young people.
+No Smoking Day took place on Wednesday 12 March 2025.
+Thank you to everyone who joined in our campaign highlighting the benefits that can be gained by quitting smoking.

-The theme this year is 'Quit and Win', encouraging people who smoke to quit and win with their health, fitness, mental health and finances when they leave tobacco behind.
+The theme was 'Quit and Win' and we were encouraging people who smoke to quit and win with their physical health, mental wellbeing and personal finances when they leave tobacco behind.

-No Smoking Day is taking place on 12 March 2025
+No Smoking Day took place on 12 March 2025

 Your health starts to improve within hours of stopping smoking.